atlas - a transatlantic assessment and deep-water ecosystem-based spatial management plan for Europe

 • 23 workshops held covering Deep-sea Species Distribution Modelling (Montreal, Canada); Modelling Connectivity (Edinburgh, UK); Conservation Management Issues (Montpellier, France); Good Environmental Status (Mallorca, Spain); Science, Policy & Blue Growth (Southampton, UK); Supporting Blue Growth (Dublin, Ireland)

-• ATLAS media reach estimated at 88.3M persons with coverage including BBC (Radio and TV), Sky News, The Times, The Washington Post, Forbes, The Guardian, Deutsche Welle and NPR podcast
+• ATLAS media reach estimated at over 400 million with coverage including BBC (Radio and TV), Sky News, The Times, The Washington Post, Forbes, The Guardian, Deutsche Welle and NPR podcast

 • ATLAS results have reached approximately 2.05M in policy, 2.07M in industry and over 2.13M members of the scientific community